 Services that are being reduced, or offered through alternative formats, include:

 - Primary Care (North Renfrew Family Health Team)

 Services being offered by appointment only include:

-- Effective March 31, 2020 the Diagnostic Imaging Department will only be doing out-patient X-Rays by appointment Monday – Friday, between the hours of 9:00 am and 11:00 am.
+- Effective March 31, 2020 the Diagnostic Imaging Department will only be doing out-patient X-Rays and ultrasounds by appointment Monday – Friday.
 Family Doctors or Nurse Practitioners will fax requisitions to the Diagnostic Imaging Department, who will then call patients to schedule an appointment.